Malaysia Federal Route 232

 Federal Route 232, or Jalan Pekan Sehari - Kampung Awah, is the federal road in Pahang, Malaysia.
-The Kilometre Zero of the Federal Route 232 starts at Jalan Temerloh-Maran junctions, at its interchange with the Federal Route 2, the main trunk road of the central of Peninsula Malaysia.
+The Kilometre Zero of Federal Route 232 starts at Jalan Temerloh-Maran junctions, at its interchange with the Federal Route 2, the main trunk road of central Peninsular Malaysia.

 Features

 At most sections, the Federal Route 232 was built under the JKR R5 road standard, allowing maximum speed limit of up to 90 km/h.